What’s new in Slack: simplified search, channel bookmarks and more

 Today’s work is collaborative at its heart, often requiring outside agencies and freelancers to complete projects.
 Slack Connect allows teams to securely work with their external partners by bringing everything and everyone together in one place.
 For example, rather than relying on formal emails to develop a relationship, sales teams can build trust with their customers directly in channels.

-To speed up work that often starts over back-and-forth emails, you can now send an invite to securely send a direct message to any external partner, including those not on a paid Slack subscription.
+To speed up work that often starts over back-and-forth emails, you can now send an invite to securely direct-message any external partner, including those not on a paid Slack plan.
 Unlike email, where anyone can reach you, you’ll begin messaging in Slack only after your partner accepts the invite.

 For example, a marketer can exchange direct messages in real time with an outside designer to get a new logo looking just right.
-Or after a research meeting, a product manager can invite a customer to send a direct message and share the latest prototype for feedback.
+Or after a research meeting, a product manager can invite a customer to direct-message and share the latest prototype for feedback.

 Slack Connect DMs: Available now